-CIEF provides students with business fundamentals, opportunities through elevator pitch and business plan competitions, and experience running a student-owned business.
+CIEF provides students with business fundamentals, opportunities through pitch and business plan competitions, and experience running a student-owned business.

 Academically, the focus is on educating students who are interested in pursuing an entrepreneurial career that impacts the global business community.